Mamurooyiboluawhore/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this repository contains project on shell permission
+this repository contains project on who am i